Toyota Succeed

 The Toyota Succeed is a now-discontinued station wagon/van sold by Toyota in Japan as passenger car and commercial van.
+It was a sister car to the Probox, sold through Toyota's Toyota Store and Toyopet Store dealership networks.
+After Toyota merged their separate dealership chains, the Succeed was replaced by the Probox.

 First generation (XP50)

-The first Succeed was introduced in July 2002 as the successor of Toyota Caldina Van.
+The first Succeed was introduced in July 2002 as the successor to the Toyota Caldina Van.
 A more basic and shorter version is known as the Toyota Probox.

 For 2007 Japanese models, G-Book, a subscription telematics service, was offered as an option.

 2014 facelift (XP160)

 Since the 2014 facelift, the Succeed and Probox are identical.
 However, the Probox is also available with a 1.3-litre engine.
 The passenger variants of the two were discontinued and the role was taken over by Toyota Corolla Fielder Wagon.
 The Succeed was available through Toyota and Toyopet dealerships, while the Probox was sold through Corolla dealerships.
-Starting in 2018, Toyota Japan started merging its four dealership formulas, and the twinned model lines.
-In May 2020, the Succeed was discontinued.
+Starting in 2018, Toyota Japan started merging its four dealership formulas, marking the end of the twinned model lines.
+Accordingly, the Succeed was discontinued in May 2020.